firetto/Walnut/README.md

 To run Walnut, first run "build.sh" to build Walnut, then run the "walnut.sh" file.

-Please read the `Manual.pdf` file, included in the repository, to learn what Walnut is and how one would work with it.
+Please read the `Manual.pdf` file in `Help Documentation/` to learn what Walnut is and how one would work with it.

+Use the `help;` command to view documentation for all available commands.

 To run Walnut tests, run "build.sh" with the "-t" flag.

 # Walnut 6 Additional Documentation